samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

 While it is possible to run commands from the host terminal by creating a temporary container each time, it may not be the quickest solution.
 It is better to get into a bash prompt in the terminal within the container.

-Run this while you are in the app folder:
+Make sure that the container is running Rails server and guard.
+On another terminal, run this (while you are in the project folder):

 ```bash
 docker-compose exec --user $(id -u):$(id -g) app /bin/bash